17 January - 20 February 2024

 - To what extent does the foreign host institution seem relevant for the research the application concerns?
-If relevant, to what extent does the Swedish host institution seem relevant for the research the application concerns?
+When applicable, to what extent does the Swedish host institution seem relevant for the research the application concerns?

 - To what extent does the stay abroad and the project contribute to Swedish research?